henryContreras/IGLivePHP/README.md

 * Robust Installer/Updater
   * To install read the [Live Setup](#live-setup) section
   * To check for/apply an update just do `php update.php`
-    * If you want to try beta feature just do: `php update.php --beta`
+    * If you want to try beta features just do: `php update.php --beta`
+* Web Control Panel
+  * Use by doing `php goLive.php --web`
+  * By default, you can access the control panel by going to `127.0.0.1` in your browser
+    * You can change this by editing the `WEB_PORT` option in the `config.php` from `80` to some other number and then going to `127.0.0.1:PORT` where `PORT` is the number you changed it to
 * Supports Accounts with 2FA
 * View Live Chat/Likes (Windows/Mac Only)
 * Execute Commands to Comment, Wave, Pin Comments, Show Questions, and more...